jaechung77/rails-project/README.md

 `rails g uploader image`<br>

-in the model you want to handle image
+In the model you want to handle image
 ```
 class Subject < ApplicationRecord
     mount_uploader :image, ImageUploader
 end
 ```

-in the view
+In the view
 ```
 <%= form_for @teaching, html: { multipart:  true } do |f| %>
 .....